Seif-R15/Object_Detction__SSD_Lite/README.md

 # Training your own model

-For training your own model you can run the SSD_Train.py on Spyder or on the CMD terminal however you should update the data fitted to the train based on your objectives.
+For training your own model you can run the 'SSD_Train.py' on 'Spyder' or on the 'CMD terminal' however you should update the data fitted to the train based on your objectives.

 # Usage